Denver Housing Market: The Good, The Bad, The Questions!

 Three Trends in Today’s Market

-- The Denver housing market has reached record levels price wise and is showing signs of slowing down in appreciation.
+- The Denver housing market has reached record levels in pricing with an average price increase of 9.2% over last July 2019.

 Inventory Trends Drive Sales

-- Single Family homes Days on the Market is the same as 12 months ago.
+- Single Family homes Days on the Market is 28 .

 - Know the numbers of sales and prices in the neighborhoods you are searching for homes.